Recreational Fishing and Boating

 System for Award Management (SAM) Registration

 Marinas participating in the New Jersey Clean Vessel Act Program are now required to maintain a current registration with the System for Award Management (SAM).
-Registration is free and can be completed online at SAM.gov.

 National Boating Infrastructure Grant Program Funding (BIG)

 The USFWS has announced funding for the 2019 Boating Infrastructure Grant (BIG).
 BIG funds are provided through the US Department of the Interior, US Fish and Wildlife Service to states “to construct, renovate, and maintain tie-up facilities” for transient, recreational vessels 26 feet or more in length, and are distributed annually

 Tier 1 is given to the state of NJ for a total of $200,000 to distribute among applicants and Tier 2 (nationwide competitive) is for a total of $1.5 million per application.